 |Ocean Energy Europe||Victor Kempfemail@example.com||Belgium|

-The first Ocean DEMO call for applications is now open.
+The EU-funded Ocean DEMO project 4th call opens on 4 June 2021.
 Successful applicants will receive free access to test their ocean energy products and services in real sea environments at the project’s network of test centres.
+This new call will focus on supporting technology developers ready to deploy in 2021 or early 2022.
+Technology developers can apply for support packages to test multi-device farms or single devices able to scale up to multi-device in the future.
 Read More